Ryan Murphy has revealed a key detail about the next season of American Horror Story.

 The show creator, who’s known for keeping tight-lipped about details on the horror anthology series, has taken us back in time with Asylum, broached the current climate with Cult, and flipped between generations with Coven.

-But now he’s ready to take on a whole new challenge, as he revealed the setting for the next season of American Horror Story, which will air later this year, during the Television Critics Association’s press tour on Friday 5 January.
+But now he’s ready to take on a whole new challenge, as he revealed the timeline for the next season of American Horror Story, which will air later this year, during an Emmy FYC panel in Beverly Hills on Friday night.